Tritone: Popular music

-Tritones also became important in the development of jazz tertian harmony, where triads and seventh chords are often expanded to become 9th, 11th, or 13th chords, and the tritone often occurs as a substitute for the naturally occurring interval of the perfect 11th.
-Since the perfect 11th (i.e. an octave plus perfect fourth) is typically perceived as a dissonance requiring a resolution to a major or minor 10th, chords that expand to the 11th or beyond typically raise the 11th a semitone (thus giving us an augmented or sharp 11th, or an octave plus a tritone from the root of the chord) and present it in conjunction with the perfect 5th of the chord.
-Also in jazz harmony, the tritone is both part of the dominant chord and its substitute dominant (also known as the sub V chord).
-Because they share the same tritone, they are possible substitutes for one another.
-This is known as a tritone substitution.
+Tritones also became important in the development of jazz harmony, where triads and seventh chords are often expanded to become extended chords (like ninth and eleventh chords), and the tritone often occurs as a substitute for the naturally occurring interval of the perfect eleventh.
+Since the perfect eleventh is typically perceived as a dissonance requiring a resolution to a major or minor tenth, chords that expand to the eleventh or beyond typically raise the eleventh a semitone (resulting in an augmented or sharp eleventh, or an octave plus a tritone from the root of the chord) and present it in conjunction with the perfect fifth of the chord.

+Also, in jazz harmony, the tritone is both part of the dominant chord and its substitute dominant (also known as the sub V chord).
+Because they share the same tritone, they are possible substitutes for one another, which is known as a tritone substitution.
 The tritone substitution is one of the most common chord and improvisation devices in jazz.

 In the theory of harmony it is known that a diminished interval needs to be resolved inwards, and an augmented interval outwards. ... and with the correct resolution of the true tritones this desire is totally satisfied.
 However, if one plays a just diminished fifth that is perfectly in tune, for example, there is no wish to resolve it to a major third.
 Just the opposite—aurally one wants to enlarge it to a minor sixth.
 The opposite holds true for the just augmented fourth. ...

 These apparently contradictory aural experiences become understandable when the cents of both types of just tritones are compared with those of the true tritones and then read 'crossed-over'.
 One then notices that the just augmented fourth of 590.224 cents is only 2 cents bigger than the true diminished fifth of 588.270 cents, and that both intervals lie below the middle of the octave of 600.000 cents.
 It is no wonder that, following the ear, we want to resolve both downwards.
 The ear only desires the tritone to be resolved upwards when it is bigger than the middle of the octave.
 Therefore the opposite is the case with the just diminished fifth of 609.776 cents.